Home > About Us

-The Center for Student Professional Development serves undergraduates enrolled full-time in the Blair School of Music, College of Arts and Science, School of Engineering, and Peabody College, and we also will provide full services to recent graduates (0-2 years out).
+The Career Center serves undergraduates enrolled full-time in the Blair School of Music, College of Arts and Science, School of Engineering, and Peabody College, and we also will provide full services to recent graduates (0-2 years out).

 The Center provides many opportunities for students to learn about and explore professional opportunities, including career coaching appointments, workshops, career panels, Industry Career Days and field trips.

 Through exploration, students can begin to identify the right professional fit within the world of work.

 To begin mapping out a life direction, students are encouraged to drop by the Center during walk-in hours to meet with one of the professional career coaches or peer coaches on staff.
 During this 20-minute session, the staff member assists the student in determining next steps in the exploration process, or, if the student already has a field in mind, will connect the student with one of our industry clusters (groups of related industries and career fields).

 The professions pursued by Vanderbilt graduates are varied and are often not directly tied to a student's major.
 For example, English majors sometimes find themselves in the music industry, and engineering majors may find themselves on Wall Street.
 By participating in coaching based on industry clusters, students can explore their interests in various fields and investigate applying what they have learned through their curricular and co-curricular experiences to a field of interest.

 As students begin to develop their professional persona, there are many resources they can leverage through the Center to help them prepare for the world of work.
 One key resource is meeting with a career coach in a one-on-one coaching appointment.
 During these sessions students receive professional development including ways to conduct a strategic internship or job search.
 The goal is for students to develop their professional toolbox during their four years at Vanderbilt, which will provide a strong foundation to build upon after graduation.